-Each year we take part in an Annual Performance Review with Government where our performance is reviewed.
+Each year we take part in an Annual Performance Review with Government where our performance is reviewed, in addition to regular Compliance checks, deep dives and mid-year reviews.
 We also participate in the Peer Review process led by the LEP Network.